A car fire is an incredibly dangerous event when every ounce of preparedness you have pays off.

 Check Prices on Amazon

-- Focused and specific use makes it ideal in some situations when used by knowledgeable wielder
+- Focused and specific use makes it ideal in some situations when used by a knowledgeable wielder

 H3R Performance Extinguisher

-A bit pricey but a great option for your automobile.
-This is another Class B and C rated extinguisher and is great for engine fires and any situation where regular combustibles are not of concern.
+A bit pricey but an excellent option for your automobile.
+This is another Class B, and C-rated extinguisher and is great for engine fires and any situation where regular combustibles are not of concern.

 - Sturdy construction